freeCodeCamp/guide/src/pages/articles/miscellaneous/use-github-static-pages-to-host-your-front-end-projects/index.md

 ---
-title: Use Github Static Pages To Host Your Front End Projects
+title: Use Github Static Pages to Host Your Front End Projects
 ---
 **Benefits**